Aspose/Aspose-API-Reference-Examples/english/words/net/working-with-comments/_index.md

 - The example creates a document with two sections, the first of which has a paragraph and the second of which has a comment.
 - The example then creates two runs, one for the paragraph and one for the comment.
 - Finally, it inserts the comments into their respective positions in the document.
-- When executed, this example will create a document that looks like this: Some text is added is added to the first section.
+- When executed, this tutorial will create a document that looks like this: Some text is added is added to the first section.
 - A Comment text.
 - Save the document.
 ```csharp